 What are the types of things that you need to be ready for?
 That is easy.

-- People who want to give you crap because they can, these are actually the most common.
+- People who want to give you crap because they can, these are the most common.

-- People that give you crap because of what you really did.
-These are the ones that are actually the most rare and the ones that you should feel genuinely for because you are to blame for whatever it is they have an issue with.
+- People that give you crap because of what you did.
+These are the ones that are the rarest and the ones that you should feel genuinely for because you are to blame for whatever they have an issue with.

-So, now that I have scared the crap out of little Stevie, first year meeting planner from Walla Walla, what do you do?
+So, now that I have scared the crap out of little Stevie, first-year meeting planner from Walla Walla, what do you do?
 How do you arm yourself from the barbarians at the gate that want to take you down?
-That my friends is actually very easy, there are only a couple of things that you need to do.
+That, my friends, is very easy; there are only a couple of things that you need to do.

 First, you need to chill out and grab an adult beverage and relax because although I make it sound like the roof is going to cave in on you tomorrow, there is a good chance that a bad social media experience won’t be this bad.
 Further, it never will get that bad if you plan for the worst, expect the best and have a little hope.

-This point person is your first responder, the one that reach out across platforms to the bitchers, complainers, rabble rousers and genuine issues.
-This person needs to be ready to write on a moments notice… but what do they write?
+This point person is your first responder, the one that reaches out across platforms to the bitchers, complainers, rabble-rousers, and genuine issues.
+This person needs to be ready to write on a moment’s notice… but what do they write?

-Be ready and be prepared because you never know what is going to become a full fledged shooting war over something that you didn’t even think was important.
+Be ready and be prepared because you never know what will become a full-fledged shooting war over something that you didn’t even think was important.